HaskellCNOrg/snap-web/README.md

 7. [X] Extra user fileds, e.g. email, homeUrl. signup / user detail page.

+- [X] Be able to comment
+- [ ] FIX: topic author column shall be ObjectId but Text
+- [ ] be able to comment to comment

 - [ ] authorization, user roles??
 - [ ] Styles

-- [ ] Be able to comment
-- [ ] be able to comment to comment
+- [ ] pagination

-- [ ] Tag + Category suppert
+- Tag + Category suppert
-    - allow user add tag on the fly
+    - [ ] allow user add tag on the fly when post topic
-    - Category is predifined.
+    - [ ] Category is predifined.

 - [ ] Message to user when new comments
 - [ ] mail integration (active, reset, etc..)